lsfiege/laravel-envoy-scripts/wiki/single-deploy.md

-### Deploy project using single Laravel Envoy script
+# Deploy project using single Laravel Envoy script
-> *Note*  This script HAVE DOWNTIME while deploy is executed!
+> *Note*  This script may have DOWNTIME while deploy is executed!

 You can deploy a project with a single laravel Envoy script, assuming you have a single project structure:
 ```